From the NFL to a Billion-Dollar Portfolio: Can You Throw a Football Far Enough to Become a Managing Director?

 Upon joining Trinity Capital, Tim was expected to be highly successful after showing great promise in college.
 Possessing an infectious personality and a strong team-focused mentality, Tim’s greatest qualities were always thought to be greater than his actual “hard skills.”

-After two tumultuous years that saw Tim struggle with basic investment analysis and presentation delivery skills, Trinity Capital decided that it would be best for Tebow to move in a different direction.
+After two tumultuous years that saw Tim struggle with basic investment analysis and presentation delivery skills in the hedge fund recruiting process, Trinity Capital decided that it would be best for Tebow to move in a different direction.

 Lacking a true Analyst skill set, Tim initially struggled to catch on with a new firm following his departure from Trinity, but after a surprisingly short interview period, Joseph Mary brought Tim Tebow aboard.